xcppy/hierarchical_fashion_graph_network/Data/pog/Data.md

 # Dataset.
-Our experiment is based on the POG datasest (https://github.com/wenyuer/POG).
+Our experiment is based on the [POG datasest](https://github.com/wenyuer/POG).

 we reprocess the data and save the files here.